-This is the Uniden HR-2510, a 25 watt 10 meter all mode amateur radio.
+This is the Uniden HR-2510, a 25 watt, 10 meter all mode "amateur" radio.
 Standard features included Volume, Squelch, R.F.
 Gain, and a receive-only RIT (Clarifier) control.
-Other features included a P.A. function, a switchable "roger beep" (blech!), a two position Mike Gain switch, and an effective Noise Blanker.
-The 10 segment LCD bar graph meter included S/R.F. and SWR functionality.
-Performance-wise, transmitter power output could reach close to 50 watts on SSB.
+Other features included a P.A. function, a switchable "roger beep" (blech!), a two position Mic Gain switch, and an effective Noise Blanker.
+The 10 segment LCD bar graph meter included S/R.F., Modulation, and SWR functionality.
+Performance-wise, transmitter power output could reach from 45 - 50 watts on SSB.
 However, AM carrier power should not be set above 12 watts if you want to maintain 100% modulation capability.
 The receiver was sensitive and fairly selective, although tighter bandwidth filters would make it more enjoyable to use on 10 meters when the band is wide open.
-This radio also had an annoying "feature", where if you added an amplified microphone (I used an Astatic D-104M), you would feedback through the internal speaker (A sort of "talk-back"), if the mike level was up too high, which necessitated a modification to eliminate.
+This radio also had an annoying "feature", where if you added an amplified microphone (I used an Astatic D-104M), you would feedback through the internal speaker (A sort of "talk-back"), if the mic level was up too high, which necessitated a modification to eliminate.

 This radio however, wasn't nearly as popular with hams as it was with freeband CB'ers, due mostly to the ease at which this radio could be made to run on 11 meters.
 It seems that the manufacturer had every intention of catering to this large, potentially profitable, but illegal market.
 The frequency plan for the CB band, as well as the upper and lower portions of the "freeband", were included in the factory microprocessor's tuning tables, which only required a simple modification to enable.
 This radio was the next phase in the evolution of a true "freebander's" radio, and a step above the so-called "export" CB radio, which normally used many cumbersome bands of 40 channels to achieve its frequency range.
 Instead, the 2510 had a continuous "VFO" style frequency selection with a step size which was selectable down to a 100 Hz resolution.
 The total frequency range (once modified) was 26.000.0 to 29.999.9 Mhz.
 For those who didn't want to turn the dial quite so much, there were also programmed band segments which allowed you to make large "jumps" in frequency.
 There was even a standard 40 channel (plus RC's) CB "band" included.